calvin-pietersen/gossip-mesh/examples/csharp/Grpc/Greeter/README.md

-# Running the C# examples
+# Running the C# gRPC Greeter examples

-To run the client or the server run the following in either `examples/csharp/Greeter/GreeterClient` or `examples/csharp/Greeter/GreeterServer`.
+To run the client or the server run the following in either `examples/csharp/Grpc/Greeter/GreeterClient` or `examples/csharp/Grpc/Greeter/GreeterServer`.

     dotnet run <listen-port>